MyIntervals/emogrifier/README.md

 ### Evaluating CSS custom properties (variables)

-The `CssVariableEvaluator` class can be used to apply the values of CSS variables which are defined in inline style attributes to inline style properties which use them.
+The `CssVariableEvaluator` class can be used to apply the values of CSS variables defined in inline style attributes to inline style properties which use them.

 For example, the following CSS defines and uses a custom property: